Pale Skin: It's More Than A Trend

 Make healthy skin a classic

 I'm not sure tanning has really made its way out, so to speak.
 I still see tan bodies everywhere.
 One thing we all have to understand is that we need to value our skin and our health as more important than that pair of Uggs sitting in the closet that we only wore twice because we got caught up in the hype.
 We will have endless opportunities to change styles, hair color, makeup techniques, and fits of blue jeans.
 That electric blue mascara from the 80s?
 It will be back.
 Those bell bottoms that have already rolled around a few times?
 We will see them again.
 Our skin?
 That pale skin some are coveting now as fashionable?
 We've got one shot at that.
 Let's make it count.
-Stay pale.
+Stay pale, especially after skin cancer.